anna-berezovskaya/eTherapists/README.md

 Since the table of exercises may be big, another approach was used. (the IN {ids}, the list of suitable ids defined before )

+<b>6.
+Body View fragment</b>
+Since the picture of the body view is not big and we don't have requirements to show the click-responce or scale the image, I used the most simple way to solve the problem of clickable areas.
+I've made another "map" picture, where every area has another color, and simply put it on the top of the body picture (which I merged from pieces provided).
+I'm retrieving the click coords, convert it to the colored bitmap coords (which resised together with the original image by the android system) and than detect the area of click.

+For the bigger images, or images with high requirements for scaling on touch or visual click responce the custom view with several bitmaps can be used.
+But this component requires more time to develop.

+Thank you and feel free to ask any questions,
+Anna Berezovskaya